Standard drink: Definitions in various countries

-The definition of what constitutes a standard drink varies very widely between countries, with what each country defines as the amount of pure alcohol in a standard drink ranging from 8 to 20 grams.
+The definition of what constitutes a standard drink varies very widely between countries, with what each country defines as the amount of pure alcohol in a standard drink ranging from 8 to 20 grams (10 to 25 ml).

 The sample questionnaire form for the World Health Organization's Alcohol Use Disorders Identification Test (AUDIT) uses 10 g, and this definition has been adopted by more countries than any other amount.
 Some countries choose to base the definition on mass of alcohol (in grams) while others base the unit on the volume (in ml or other volume units).
 For comparison, both measurements are shown here, as well as the number of standard drinks contained in 500 ml of 5% ABV beer (a typical large size of beer in Europe, slightly larger than a US pint of 473 mL).
 The terminology for the unit also varies, as shown in the Notes column.